MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 ]
 ```

-### Verify that the database has been updated
+### Verify that the database is updated

-Run the following command to verify that the database has been updated correctly:
+Run the following command to verify that the database is now updated correctly:

 ```azurecli
 ACCESS_TOKEN=$(az account get-access-token --resource-type oss-rdbms --output tsv --query accessToken)